Ne Zha (2019 film): Plot

-A Chaos Pearl, birthed from primordial essences, begins siphoning energies gluttonously.
-Yuanshi Tianzun dispatches his disciples Taiyi Zhenren and Shen Gongbao to subdue the sentient pearl.
-Due to its ability to absorb energy, Taiyi and Shen are unable to gain the upper hand.
-Eventually Tianzun separates the pearl into two opposite components: the Spirit Pearl and the Demon Orb.
-Tianzun places a heavenly curse upon the Demon Orb: in three years time it will be destroyed by a powerful lightning strike.
-Tianzun then instructs Taiyi to take the Spirit Pearl to be reincarnated as the third son of Li Jing in the town of Chentangguan, to be named Ne Zha.
+A Chaos Pearl, birthed from the primordial essences of heaven and earth, begins siphoning energies gluttonously.
+The Supreme Lord Yuanshi Tianzun dispatches his disciples Taiyi Zhenren and Shen Gongbao to subdue the sentient pearl.
+Due to its ability to absorb energy, Taiyi and Shen are unable to defeat it.
+Tianzun uses the Seven-Colored Sacred Lotus to separate the pearl into two opposite components: the Spirit Pearl and the Demon Orb.
+Tianzun places a heavenly curse upon the Demon Orb: in three years time, it will be destroyed by heavenly lightning.
+Tianzun then instructs Taiyi to take the Spirit Pearl to be reincarnated as the third son of Li Jing in the town of Chentang Pass, to be named Ne Zha.

-Shen conspires to steal the Spirit Pearl and causes the Demon Orb to be placed on the ritual altar instead, causing Li Jing's pregnant wife Lady Yin to give birth to a child, Ne Zha, whose demonic nature is apparent.
-Taiyi tells them that Ne Zha's fate is sealed: in three years' time the heavenly curse placed upon the Demonic Orb will kill him regardless.
-Li travels to Heaven with Taiyi in an attempt to plead for Ne Zha's life, but is told the curse is irremovable.
+Motivated by jealousy, Shen steals the Spirit Pearl and causes Li Jing's pregnant wife Lady Yin to give birth to Ne Zha as the reincarnation of the Demon Orb.
+Taiyi tells them that Ne Zha's fate is sealed: in three years' time the heavenly curse placed upon the Demonic Orb will kill him, so Li travels to Heaven with Taiyi in an attempt to plead for Ne Zha's life, but is told the curse is irremovable.

-Meanwhile, Shen has brought the stolen Spirit Pearl to the Dragon King.
-The dragons resent their role as jailers of the Heavenly Court and being confined to a hellish existence on the ocean floor, so the Dragon King infuses the Spirit Pearl into an egg, giving birth to a son, Ao Bing, whom the Dragon King allows Shen to take as a student.
-It is hoped that through the blessed nature of a dragon born from the Spirit Pearl that dragon kind will be deemed worthy by Heaven, allowing for the ascendance of dragons and other beings in similar positions.
+Meanwhile, Shen brings the stolen Spirit Pearl to the Dragon King of the East Sea.
+The Dragon King infuses the Spirit Pearl into an egg, giving birth to his third son, Ao Bing, whom the Dragon King allows Shen to take as a disciple.
+The dragons resent that they are confined to the ocean floor as prisoners of the Heavenly Court, and hope that since Ao Bing is born from the Spirit Pearl, they will be deemed worthy by Heaven and allowed to ascend and become xian (immortals).

 To tame his demonic nature and make him happy, Ne Zha's parents lie to him, telling him he was born of the Spirit Pearl and is destined to be a great demon hunter.
-Ne Zha studies under Taiyi and acquires great skills.
-Eventually becoming impatient, the impetuous Ne Zha escapes his confines to hunt demons.
-While chasing a water demon, he burns down a fishing village.
-His fight against the demon is joined by Ao Bing, who is eventually defeated, but Ne Zha cleverly overcomes the demon and rescues both Ao Bing and a little girl, and he and Ao Bing become friends.
-Nevertheless, he is misunderstood by the townsfolk of the destroyed village, and angerly lashes out at the villagers, hurting many of them.
+Ne Zha studies under Taiyi and acquires great skills, but is still not allowed to hunt demons.
+Becoming impatient, he escapes his confines to hunt demons on his own.
+While chasing a yaksha trying to devour a little girl, Ne Zha burns down a fishing village.
+Ao Bing joins Ne Zha's fight but is petrified by the yaksha.
+Ne Zha cleverly defeats the yaksha and rescues both Ao Bing and the little girl, and he and Ao Bing become friends.
+However, his actions are misunderstood by the townsfolk of the destroyed village.
+They deem Ne Zha a malicious demon, which causes him to lash out at the villagers, hurting many of them until Ne Zha's parents and Tai Yi arrive to stop him.
+After Li learns it was all just a misunderstanding, he plans to prove Ne Zha's innocence on his upcoming birthday party.